-- 1. Open the Ethernet Module Configuration dialog (Figure 3.5 [page 18]), as described in Chapter 3. - 2.
+- 1. Open the Ethernet Module Configuration dialog (Figure 3.5 [page 19]), as described in Chapter 3. - 2.
 Enable Modbus by checking the Modbus TCP Slave checkbox in the Module Configuration dialog (Figure 3.5).

-No additional configuration is required for Modbus protocol (If the user wants to restrict the need of writing to Master then follow step 3).
+No additional configuration is required for Modbus protocol.
 As long as Modbus is enabled and the Ethernet Module has been assigned an IP Address and Net Mask, it will respond to service requests from a Modbus TCP Master (client), such as a PC running GE Fanuc CIMPLICITY Plant Edition software.